moridin1138/7-Segment-Display/README.md

 # 7-Segment-Digital-Display (fork)

 This is a new version of a 7 segment digital display based on a 7 segment display that uses WS2812B LED's.
 It no longer functions as a clock or anything else (though this may change in the future).
-For now it's only to display a number which can be changed via the web interface.
+For now it's only to display a number which can be changed via the web interface.<br />
-It uses the 7 segment display web code from the project this one was forked from, but also merged with code from <a href="[http://creativecommons.org/licenses/by-nc-sa/4.0/](https://github.com/UnexpectedMaker/Neo7Segment)">Unexpected Maker's 7 segment project</a>.
+It uses the 7 segment display web code from the project this one was forked from, but also merged with code from Unexpected Maker's 7 segment project. https://github.com/UnexpectedMaker/Neo7Segment

 ## License